BestTimesToVisit.com Logo

 Soak in the Banff Upper Hot Springs

-After a day of exploring, unwind in the mineral-rich waters of the Banff Upper Hot Springs, with panoramic views of the surrounding Rundle Mountain.
-For a more local feel, try visiting on a weekday morning or evening to avoid peak times.
+Melt away your adventures in the mineral-rich, geothermally heated waters of the Banff Upper Hot Springs, with panoramic views of the surrounding Rundle Mountain range.
+For a more local feel, try visiting on a weekday morning or evening to avoid peak times, and feel the soothing warmth contrast with the cool mountain air.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.